 The path from information in printed Excel sheets to digital twins of large platforms might seem overwhelming.
 How do you quickly go from the former to the latter?

 Michael Edwards, Head of Software Engineering, and his team of architects, data engineers and customer engineers, are refining the very foundation of Aize – the accessibility of your data.

-'Our task is to make all data available and ready for Aize to visualise and show in the workspace.
+'Our task is to make all data available and ready for Aize to visualise and show.
 We lay the groundwork by taking data from different sources like sensors, drones and cameras, all in different formats, and verify it for use.
 With the right data, the software can do its magic by linking it all together and creating a single source of truth', Michael says.